 - Fails to identify the specific source animal1

-Here are a few examples of inferior meat-based protein ingredients.
-Be sure to notice the “generic” names…
+Here are some examples of inferior meat-based protein ingredients.
+Notice the generic nature of the phrases:

 - Meat meal